wangxinyu0922/wangxinyu0922.github.io/_pages/cv.md

 Education
 ======
-* M.S. in School of Information Science and Technology, ShanghaiTech University, 2018 - 2021 (expected)
+* Ph.D. in School of Information Science and Technology, ShanghaiTech University, 2018 - 2023 (expected)
 * B.S. in School of Information Science and Technology, ShanghaiTech University, 2014 - 2018

 Work experience